 Load Testing Tools Covered in This Guide:

-If you’ve been doing any research on load testing tools, you know that there are a lot of options to choose from.
-There are free load testing tools, paid tools, and even “freemium” options.
+If you’ve been doing any research on load testing tools, you know that there are a lot of load testing options to choose from.
+There are free load testing tools, paid load testing tools, and even “freemium” load testing options.
 With all of these choices, it can be hard to determine the best load testing tool for your specific situation.
-In order to help you understand which tools to use and why, we’ve put together what we like to call the ultimate guide to load testing tools!
-In this guide to load/performance testing tools, we’ll break down the pros and cons of various tools, and explain different load testing scenarios associated with each tool.
+To help you understand which load testing tools to use and why, we’ve put together what we like to call the ultimate guide to load testing tools!
+In this guide to load testing tools, we’ll break down the pros and cons of various load testing tools, and explain different load testing scenarios associated with each tool.
 By the end of this guide, you should be a load testing pro!
 Let’s get started!

-Paid vs. Free Load Testing Tools—What’s Right For You?
+Paid Load Testing Tools vs. Free Load Testing Tools—What’s Right For You?

 In the load testing world, this is an age old question—“should I be spending money on a load testing tool, or should I just use a free tool?”
 Despite the fact that we developed LoadView and think it’s great, there really is no 100% correct answer to this question.
 There are situations where a free tool may get the job done just fine.
 And there are other situations where a free tool won’t even come close to cutting it…so let’s look at the differences.